ligato/docs/docs/tutorials/08_grpc-tutorial.md

 ...
 ```

-3. **Setup the server connection to the GRPC.** The connection requires several parameters which can be provided via flags or the config file.
+**3. Setup the connection to the GRPC server.** The connection requires several parameters which can be provided via flags or the [config file](../user-guide/config-files.md#grpc).

 For simplicity, let's use hard-coded values.
 ```go